Blog

 • Pulmonary function tests are ordered to assess dermatomyositis-associated conditions, especially in those with lung inflammation.

-• Electromyography (EMG) tests are ordered to evaluate nerve and muscle dysfunction or signal transmission from nerve to muscles.
-However, EMG findings are usually normal in clinically amyopathic dermatomyositis.
+• Electromyography (EMG) findings are typically normal in clinically amyopathic dermatomyositis.

 Amyopathic Dermatomyositis Treatment